-This covers an examination, diagnosis (including X-rays), advice on how to prevent future problems, a scale and polish if clinically needed, and preventative care such as the application of fluoride varnish or fissure sealant if appropriate.
+This covers an examination, diagnosis (including X-rays), advice on preventing future problems, and preventative care such as applying fluoride varnish or fissure sealant if appropriate.

 This covers everything listed in Band 1 above, plus any further treatment such as fillings, root canal work or removal of teeth but not more complex items covered by Band 3.

 Band 3 - £282.80